-Julianne Moore to be honored at the Museum's annual Gala SaluteJanuary 20, 2015 at 583 Park Avenue
+Glenn Close to be honored at the Museum's annual gala SaluteMonday, December 3, 2018 at 583 Park Avenue

-Moore joins the ranks of past honorees who have received the Museum’s Salute, including Tom Cruise, Clint Eastwood, Robert DeNiro, Goldie Hawn, Dustin Hoffman, Tom Hanks, Hugh Jackman, Steve Martin, Al Pacino, Sidney Poitier, Julia Roberts, Martin Scorsese, Kevin Spacey, Steven Spielberg, and Jimmy Stewart.
+She joins the ranks of past honorees who have received the Museum’s Salute including: Annette Bening, Warren Beatty, Tom Cruise, Clint Eastwood, Robert DeNiro, Robin Williams, Goldie Hawn, Dustin Hoffman, Tom Hanks, Hugh Jackman, Steve Martin, Julianne Moore, Al Pacino, Sidney Poitier, Julia Roberts, Martin Scorsese, Steven Spielberg, and Jimmy Stewart.

-Individual tickets to the event start at $1,500, and tables at $15,000.
-For more information or to reserve your ticket/table, please contact Emily Kline at Event Associates at 212 245 6570.
+Individual tickets to the event start at $1,500.
+For more information or to reserve your ticket, please contact Event Associates at 212 245 6570.